-- Right to voluntary participation in Disabled Students Programs and Services (DSPS). - Right to confidentiality and protected disclosure of student records. - Right to access college classes, programs, activities, services, and facilities to facilitate learning.
-The college will make a reasonable effort to provide equal and timely access.

-- Right to request an appropriate accommodation to facilitate participation in class and campus activities. - Right to participate in campus activities, class demonstrations and laboratory experiments to the extent that the disability does not pose a risk to the student or to others. - Right to protection against discrimination and harassment.
+- Right to voluntary participation in Disabled Students Programs and Services (DSPS). - Right to confidentiality and protected disclosure of student records.
+Right to access college classes, programs, activities, services, and facilities to facilitate learning.
+The College will make a reasonable effort to provide equal and timely access. - Right to request an appropriate accommodation to facilitate participation in class and campus activities. - Right to participate in campus activities, class demonstrations and laboratory experiments to the extent that the disability does not pose a risk to the student or to others. - Right to protection against discrimination and harassment.
 Students have the right to participate in classes and campus activities without being harassed or discriminated against.

-If a student with a disability feels that he or she is the target of discriminatory treatment, the student can file a complaint.

-CINC: (760) 834-0584

-COD: (760) 773-2529
+If a student with a disability feels they are the target of discriminatory treatment, the student can file a complaint.
+Please reach out to: CINC: (760) 834-0584 and COD: (760) 773-2529